-You can buy optional spouse critical illness insurance in \$10,000 units.
+You can buy Optional Spouse Critical Illness insurance in \$10,000 units.
 Proof of good health is required for any coverage increases with the exception of new hires, life events or at annual enrolment where the first \$50,000 is available without proof of good health.
 The minimum amount you can purchase is \$20,000 and the maximum is \$200,000.
 The cost depends on:

 - your spouse's age on March 1 each year

-- your spouse's gender, and
+- whether your spouse is male or female, and

 - whether your spouse is a non-smoker or a smoker